-- Mr. Fanservice: When Dr. Lovell strips down and goes Skinny Dipping with Nell, which for some reason is supposed to help her get over her fear of men.
+- Dr. Lovell strips down and goes Skinny Dipping with Nell.

 - Early in the film, when Dr. Lovell is hauled out of bed by a phone call, Neeson has a nice shirtless moment.

 - Papa Wolf: Dr. Lovell develops this attitude towards Nell, including physically shoving two people for just interacting with her (although one deserved it and the other scared the daylights out of her with his flash camera).